oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 #### Exposing applications in Istio-enabled domains

-When a domain is running with the Istio support, you should use the Istio gateway to provide external access to applications, instead of using an ingress controller like Traefik.
+When a domain is running with Istio support, you should use the Istio gateway to provide external access to applications, instead of using an ingress controller like Traefik.
 Using the Istio gateway will enable you to view the traffic in Kiali and to use distributed tracing all the way from the entry point to